-Despite our achievements over ten years, the FreeTech Project currently remains a relatively small, close-knit group consisting of a Board of Directors and workers.
+Despite our achievements over ten years, the FreeTech Project currently remains a relatively small, close-knit group consisting of a Board of Directors, volunteers, and workers.
 Here are just some of them:

 I’ve worked and messed about with computers for over thirty years, cutting my teeth on BBC Micros.
 During that time, I have mended many machines and also broken several more – some beyond repair.
 But I’ve definitely fixed more than I’ve ruined.
 I also run a computer building and repair business, specialising in ARM-based computers, such as the Raspberry Pi, often using vintage Operating Systems, and design computer accessories, such as cases and peripheral devices.
 I’ve also worked in training and education with adults and young people for the past thirty years, both part-time and full-time, covering a range of topics, including technology.
 In what little time I’ve had left, I have undertaken several courses in IT, ranging from Computer Repairs, to network design, and software proficiency.

 I have worked in the community sector since graduating from University, utilising my BA in Sociology and MA in Politics with Research Methods to apply my interests in social research and evaluation in a practical sense to help community organisations meet their social aims and mission whilst being adaptive and reflective in response to ongoing feedback.
 Being able to understand and learn about how FreeTech Project activities help achieve valuable social impacts is one of the most rewarding parts of my job and I look forward to seeing the organisation develop in line with cooperative, social justice and inclusive aims.
 I am also a long-term user of free and open source software and so working for an organisation that has this at the core of its ethos is fantastic.
 To sum up, you will most likely find me writing funding applications; designing, collecting and analysing evaluation; and, undertaking related research!